mpuening/learn-jakartaee/DATA_SOURCES.md

 =============================

 This document contains the approaches one may take to configure data sources in a Jakarta EE application.
+The projects in this repository are using the fifth approach in this document.

 [1] Using @DataSourceDefinition
 ===========================